ManuelHentschel/VSCode-R-Debugger/configuration.md

 * `"overwriteStr"`: Same as above for `str()`.
 * `"overwriteMessage"`: Same as above for `message()`
 * `"overwriteSource"`: Whether to overwrite the `source` function with a custom version that is affected by breakpoints set in VS Code.
+* `"splitOverwrittenOutput"`:
+Whether to show the overwritten output in the normal stdout/stderr as well.

 ## 4. R Options